College of the Ozarks: 1950s expansion

 In the 1950s under Robert M. Good and M. Graham Clark the school dramatically changed.

 The campus expanded to 1400 acre, the school's Gothic chapel was built on the location of the original Dobyns Building and a hospital was added.

 In 1956, with high schools becoming increasingly available in the area, the school became a junior college.

-The Museum of the Ozarks took over the entire Abernathy Building and was renamed the Good Museum for president Good.
+The Museum of the Ozarks took over the entire Abernathy Building and was renamed the Good Museum after president Good.
 It was later renamed for country music pioneer Ralph D. Foster, who donated money and exhibits for it.
 The museum expanded in 1969, 1977 and 1991.
 Among the exhibits is an original George Barris 1921 modified Oldsmobile Beverly Hillbillies truck donated by series creator Paul Henning who was inspired to do the show after a Boy Scout camping trip in the Ozarks.
 The museum also contains a large firearm display, including a rifle belonging to Pancho Villa.

 1960s to present

-In 1965 it became a four-year college, it did not garner regional accreditation until the 1990s.
+In 1965 it became a four-year college, but it did not garner regional accreditation until the 1990s.

 In 1994 it was renamed the College of the Ozarks when regional accreditation was conferred.

 The former president, Jerry C. Davis, instituted five goals for the college that now stand as their pillars for students to emulate: